Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-This analysis shows that popularity is not just one concept but a composit one.
-Except a few overall dominant articles, different leaders emerged for each sub-popularity metric.
-This proved that looking at the popularity as just a pure "Number of Clicks" would not be logical and marked the importance of our carefully designed first complex metric.
-With each sub-category showing a different feeling of attraction for the players like the most visited property shows the familiarity with this topic while the continuing after backtracking captures a feeling of the articles being promising enough to save the run.
+This analysis shows that popularity is not a single concept but a composite one.
+Except for a few overall dominant articles, different leaders emerge for each sub-popularity metric.
+This proves that treating popularity as just a pure “number of clicks” would not be logical and highlights the importance of our carefully designed first complex metric.

+Each sub-category reflects a different kind of attraction for players.
+For example, the *most visited* property reflects familiarity with a topic, while *continuation after backtracking* captures how promising the article feels when a player decides to “save” the run and try again from it.

-So after confirming these properties capture different behaviours, points from each one were combined to create a complex final popularity score.
-Creating the following distribution:
+After confirming that these properties capture different behaviors, points from each one were combined to create a complex final popularity score, leading to the following distribution:

 <div style="width:100%;">
   <iframe